Southern Parent Information

 Welcome back to all of our returning parents and welcome to all of the new parents at Southern Middle.
 We hope that you will find your child’s tenure at Southern to be beneficial and rewarding.
-The PTA is here to keep you updated and informed in regards to your child’s education.
-Please look for the PTA News normally in conjunction with the school newsletter.
+The PTO is here support the administration, staff, students and families.
+Please look for the PTO News normally in conjunction with the school newsletter.

-Please take the time to join the PTA and attend the monthly meetings the first Tuesday of each month at 6:30 pm in the Media Center.
-We look forward to seeing you all there.
+Please take the time to join the PTO and attend the monthly meetings the third Monday of each month at 6:00 pm, virtually for the beginning of the 2021-2022 School Year.
+We hope to eventually host hybrid meetings in the Media Center with virtual access as well.
+We look forward to having you join us.